 Any Medicare beneficiary who does not enroll into a PDP and does not have Creditable Coverage will incur a 1% penalty of the National Drug Premium average for every month without Creditable Drug Coverage.
 If you have any of the following examples of Creditable Coverage, then you are not required to buy a PDP.
 If you are uncertain if your coverage is “Creditable”, then you may want to contact your coverage provider and ask.
 They are required to let you know.

 ✓ Group/Employer Coverage

-If you are interested in getting coverage for anything listed above please contact us below.
-We can support you in exploring your options and finding the plan that fits your needs.
+If you are interested in getting coverage for anything listed above, please contact us at the option that best suits you.
+We can support you in exploring your options and finding the coverage that fits your needs.